QoS Improvement in Multi User Cellular-Symbiotic Radio Network Assisted by Active-STAR-RIS: Simulation Results

-In the optimization problem \ref{eq:main_rate_modification} considered in the system model, we have included two constraints, \ref{eq:subeq11b} and \ref{eq:subeq11c}, corresponding to the modes involving passive and active STAR-RIS in the network, respectively.
-In this section, we aim to assess the efficacy of activating a STAR-RIS as opposed to its passive counterpart, as illustrated in Fig. \ref{fig:R_elements_A3C_passive}.
+In this section, we aim to assess the efficacy of activating a STAR-RIS as opposed to its passive counterpart.
+In the optimization problem \eqref{eq:main_rate_modification} considered in the system model, we have constraint \eqref{eq:subeq11c}, corresponding to the ASRIS mode in the network.
+To examine and compare the ASRIS structure with the passive STAR-RIS mode, we need to replace constraint \eqref{eq:subeq11c} with the relationship $\beta_{m}^{t} + \beta_{m}^{r} = 1$.

-As depicted in Fig. \ref{fig:R_elements_A3C_passive}, the information exchange rate is almost 2 bps/Hz higher when actively employing STAR-RIS compared to the passive utilization of STAR-RIS.
+As depicted in Fig. \ref{fig:R_elements_A3C_passive}, the information throughput is almost 2 bps/Hz higher when actively employing STAR-RIS compared to the passive utilization of STAR-RIS.
 This value further increases with the addition of more elements to the STAR-RIS configuration.
+Furthermore, it is evident that an ASRIS structure with 64 elements achieves the same efficiency as a passive structure with 128 elements.
+Put differently, the desired performance can be achieved with half the number of elements in this configuration.
+Therefore, reducing the number of elements in the active RIS within the network can significantly decrease implementation complexity and facilitate the estimation of communication channels in complex urban environments.